eltrompetero/innovation/README.md

 # Idea engines
 Code to accompany simple innovation/obsolescence model by Edward D. Lee, Chris
 P. Kempes, and Geoffrey B. West.
-Preprint to be made available on arXiv.
+Accompanying manuscript published in PNAS.

 See "plotting.ipynb" for figures included in the manuscript.